Awesome Comebacks - Learn To Defend Yourself In Relationship Disagreements

 Are you experiencing disagreements in your relationship?

 Before you can determine what you need to do to handle disagreements with your partner, you must look at why you feel the need to defend yourself.
 Maybe you've been in past relationships where you got used to being on edge all of the time because of abuse, cheating, or other issues.
 When you've been in an abusive relationship or even one that was just toxic, it can scar you long-term.
-The same is true for those of us that have grown up with toxic home or family situations.
+The same is true for those of us who have grown up with toxic home or family situations.
 You might've gotten used to that dynamic, and it might've rolled over into your current interpersonal relationships, romantic or otherwise.
 If this is the case for you, it's an important thing to look at.
 What you've been through isn't your fault, and it's something that you deserve to heal from.
 It might also be the case that there's an unspoken overarching issue in your current relationship that's causing all of the fighting.

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.